TezBaydu/Milestone-Project-3-Cooking/README.md

 2. Welcome flash description.

-3. Profile details.
+3. Profile details - associated to database under members collection.
     - Edit function
     - Save function
     - Delete account function

-4. Recipes.
+4. Recipes - associated to database under recipe collection.
     - Saved public recipes
     - Saved private recipes
-        - to be used in case user wants to save as a draft prior to pushing into Public Search database
+        - to be used in case member wants to save as a draft prior to pushing into Public Search database
     - Ability to add a new recipe

 5. Menu.